matia6170/portfolio/pages/posts/creatingportfolio.md

 tag: web dev
 author: Matia Choi
 ---

+**This website is under construction!**

-My portfolio built on nextjs
+My portfolio built on Next.js.

+I wanted to start keeping track of what I built in the past and the things I will create in the future.